 School of Music

 The School of Music offers performances in our Recital Hall and Black Box Theatre throughout the year.
-Students have lessons in the Jackson Arts Building on a weekly basis.
+Students have music lessons in the Jackson Arts Building on a weekly basis.
 For students interested in music production and recording, our studio houses an audio/visual production space.
 Instructors at NSSOTA are highly sought after in the North Texas area.
 In addition to higher education degrees, many are active professional musicians and performers.

-Performance Group Classes
+Performance Group Music Lesson Classes

 Through an audition process, we place students based on age and ability into these performance focused programs: